ArjanSchouten/HtmlMinifier/README.md

 ### Contributing
 **Contributions are always welcome**.
 Please rather create a pull request with a fix, or if you can't fix it a pull request with a failing test, than an issue!
-For pull requests please follow the [PSR-2](http://www.php-fig.org/psr/psr-2/) guide.
+For pull requests please follow the [PSR-2](http://www.php-fig.org/psr/psr-2/) standard.

 ### Testing
 HtmlMinifier uses ```phpunit``` for testing.
 You can run the tests with ```vendor/bin/phpunit ```.